 How to Have Internet in Rio

 Now when we travel, we like to be connected to the Internet.
-So we can share our experiences with family, friends, and on social media.
+So we can share our experiences with family, and friends and on social media.

 How to Get Around Rio de Janeiro?

 Rio de Janeiro is a city that is very well connected.
-It has a well-organized public transport network in which you can travel to get to know the city.
+It has a well-organized public transport network where you can travel to get to know the city.

-The metro is very useful, especially to reach the monuments that are located in the historic center.
+The metro is very useful, especially for reaching the monuments that are located in the historic center.
 Moreover, it’s a fast and safe option.

 The bike is another good option, especially for exploring the coast.
 Rio de Janeiro has many kilometers of bike paths.
 It is a safe, healthy, and ecological way to visit the city.

 Security tips in Rio de Janeiro

 - Imitate carioca clothing type.
 Leave the heels at home, the expensive watch, the gold necklaces, and the earrings.

 - Carry the money just for the day.
 If you’re carrying a lot of money, hide it in your bra or underpants.
 Leave 20 or 50 reais in your pocket in case someone tries to steal you, you give them that money.